Tamaraupreye/DoS/README.md

 ## Getting Started
 - Have a Raspberry Pi connected to your network
 - Have Kali Linux running in a virtual machine with bridged networking and connected to your device
+- Learn how to use Metasploit Framework in Kali Linux

 ## What each file does
 #### DOSHelper.py